openharmony/docs/en/application-dev/reference/apis/js-apis-inner-application-missionListener.md

 # MissionListener

 The **MissionListener** module defines the listeners used to observe the mission status.
+The listeners can be registered by using [registerMissionListener](js-apis-application-missionManager.md#missionmanagerregistermissionlistener).

 **System capability**: SystemCapability.Ability.AbilityRuntime.Mission